-The energy use analysis produces energy use estimates and end-use load shapes for distribution transformers.
-The energy use analysis estimates the range of energy use of distribution transformers in the field (i.e., as they are actually used by consumers) enabling evaluation of energy savings from the operation of distribution transformer equipment at various efficiency levels, while the end-use load characterization allows evaluation of the impact on monthly and peak demand for electricity.
-The energy use analysis provides the basis for other analyses DOE performed, particularly assessments of the energy savings and the savings in operating costs that could result from adoption of amended or new standards.
+U.S. single-family homes, multi-family residences, and commercial buildings, and to assess the energy savings potential of increased efficiencies for these products.
+The energy use analysis estimates the range of energy use of refrigerators, refrigerator-freezers, and freezers in the field (i.e., as they are actually used by consumers).
+The energy use analysis provides the basis for other analyses DOE performed, particularly assessments of the energy savings and the savings in consumer operating costs that could result from adoption of amended or new standards.